WOI-DT: Privatization

 In February 1986, the Board of Regents approved the creation of an executive committee to make recommendations on WOI-TV and appraise its value.
 They recommended that ISU continue to own the station but convert it into a separate entity with a strong profit motive, overseen by a separate governing board of directors.
 If the station could not turn around its finances in a three-year period, it recommended, WOI-TV should be sold.
 The plan was approved in March 1987.
 Under the plan, ISU set up the Iowa State University Equities Corporation, a non-profit company held by university administrators.
 This entity wholly owned the Iowa State University Broadcasting Corporation, whose board of directors included ISU officials, private-sector individuals, and the general manager of WOI.
+WOI-TV's employees were hired by the new Broadcasting Corporation, splitting them from ISU's comparatively generous benefits.

 Following the change, WOI-TV became more aggressive in many areas of programming, promotion, and business operations under new general manager Bob Helmers.
 Most notable over the period was the shifting of some operations from Ames to Des Moines.
 In the second half of 1987, the Des Moines office added seven more employees, all in sales and support staff.
 In August 1989, it rolled out a $250,000 rebrand from "5TV" to "Channel 5" alongside the debut of morning and midday newscasts, a new set, and the hiring of six new full-time news staff.
 The news assignment desk moved from Ames to Des Moines, even though the newscasts were still presented from Ames.